-Interstate Paving LLC – Milling
+Interstate Paving LLC – Asphalt Milling

 Pavement milling (also known as cold planing, asphalt milling, or profiling) is the process of removing at least part of the surface of a paved area such as a road, bridge, or parking lot.
 Milling removes anywhere from just enough thickness to level and smooth the surface to a full depth removal.

 One of the main reasons for milling a paved area instead of simply repaving over the existing surface involves recycling.
-Milling removes and grinds up a layer of the existing surface and recycles it into the aggregate which will be used in the new pavement.
+Asphalt milling removes and grinds up a layer of the existing surface and recycles it into the aggregate which will be used in the new pavement.
 For asphalt surfaces the product of milling is reclaimed asphalt pavement (RAP), which can be recycled in the asphalt hot mix, then combined with new aggregate and asphalt cement (binder).
 This reduces the impact that resurfacing has on the environment.

 Asphalt milling – surface repair